tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 * The `concat` function can be used to combine portfolio returns.
 This enables analysis (i.e., standard deviation) of an entire portfolio rather than an individual stock.
 It also allows data from investments/portfolio A to be compared with investments/portfolio B.

-* Harold's portfolio returns are combined with student returns to later calculate standard deviation and Sharpe ratios across the board.
+* Harold's portfolio returns are combined with student returns in order to later calculate standard deviation and Sharpe ratios across the board.

   ```python
   # Concat returns DataFrames